rahul-soshte/bramble-api-flow/README.md

         xhr.send();
   ```

-**3.** Authorization Request Part 2

-**Authorization Code Request 2**
+**Authorization Grant Request**
 ----
-  Using the previous code, the final access Token which will help to send / receive data
+  Extracting the 'code' in the Success Response of the previous, the final access Token which will help to send / receive data using this request

 * **URL**

   /oauth/token

 * **Method:**